keitaroskmt/E2E-info/README.md

 Embedding label information into the inputs is one of the characteristics of the Forward-Forward algorithm, and it is supported in several ways in addition to the original paper.
 For more details, please refer to the descriptions in the `LabelEmbedder` class under `src/models/forward_forward_block.py`.

-For example, settings `method=top-left` embeds class information as in the original paper like
+For example, settings `method=top-left` embeds class information as in the original paper, like

 <a href="url"><img src="https://github.com/keitaroskmt/E2E-info/blob/1c62cb9223ee76d020eed0235491cf9c3419d071/images/ff_top_left.png" width=400></a>